 - WAT3.1.7 Development of Orange County's reclaimed water system is a critical component of the County's water supply strategy.
 Orange County's capacity-related strategy and capital improvements projects for water reclamation and reuse facilities are summarized below consistent with the Work Plan.
 These projects and project components, including estimated costs and funding sources, are adopted in Orange County's Capital Improvements Element as part of the 5-year schedule of capital improvements.
-Project numbers are listed as appropriate for cross reference to Index by Financial Unit in the capital improvements schedule. - Northwest WRF Phase IIIB Expansion, planned to be constructed by 2025, will increase the capacity of the chlorine contact chamber, increasing the overall treatment capacity of the facility by 1.0 mgd, AADF.
-(West Service Area, CIS 1435) - Northwest WRF Reclaimed Main Extension to Apopka, planned to be constructed by 2022, and expected to add 2.5 mgd to 3.0 mgd, AADF to the existing capacity of the reuse system in the West Service Area, (West Service Area, CIS 1435) - Southwest WRF Phase I, planned to be constructed by 2025, for a total treatment capacity of 5.0 mgd, AADF.
-Further phases are planned to provide additional capacity and to receive flow diversion from the South Service Area.
-(Southwest Service Area, CIS 1507) - South WRF Phase V Expansion, planned completion of March 2019, will increase treatment capacity by 13 mgd from 43.0 to 56.0 mgd, AADF.
-(South Service Area, CIS 1555-01) - Eastern WRF Phase V Improvements, planned for completion by May 2018, will increase treatment capacity from 19.0 to 24.0 mgd, AADF.
-(East Service Area, CIS 1538) - Eastern WRF Phase VI Expansion, planned to be completed by 2027, will increase treatment capacity from 24.0 to 29.0 mgd, AADF.
-(East Service Area, CIS 1538) - Southeast Reclaimed Water System Expansion Project, will be constructed throughout the planning horizon to distribute reclaimed water to meet reuse irrigation demands in the East Service Area, estimated to be as much as 9 mgd, AADF by 2020.
-(CIS 1483, CUP #3317 Condition 26)
+Project numbers are listed as appropriate for cross reference to Index by Financial Unit in the capital improvements schedule. - Northwest WRF Phase IIIB Expansion, planned to be constructed by 2025, will increase the capacity of the chlorine contact chamber, increasing the overall treatment capacity of the facility by 1.0 mgd AADF (West Service Area, CIS 1435). - Northwest WRF High Service Pumping Project, planned to be constructed by 2026, and expected to add to the existing capacity of the reuse system in the West Service Area (West Service Area, CIS 1435). - Southwest WRF Phase I, planned to be constructed by 2022, for a total treatment capacity of 5.0 mgd AADF.
+Further phases are planned to provide additional capacity and to receive flow diversion from the South Service Area (Southwest Service Area, CIS 1507). - Southwest WRF Phase 2, planned to be constructed by 2028, for a total treatment capacity of 10 mgd AADF.
+Further phases are planned to provide additional capacity to receive flow diversion from the South Service Area (Southwest Service Area, CIS 1507). - South WRF Phase V Expansion, planned completion by 2022, will increase treatment capacity by 13 mgd from 43.0 to 56.0 mgd, AADF.
+(South Service Area, CIS 1555). - Eastern WRF Phase VI-A Expansion, planned to be completed by 2026, will increase peak hour reclaimed water pumping capacity from 6,000 gpm to 17,000 gpm (East Service Area, CIS 1538). - Eastern WRF Phase VI-B Expansion, planned to be completed by 2029, will increase treatment capacity from 24.0 to 31.0 mgd AADF (East Service Area, CIS 1538). - Southeast Reclaimed Water System Expansion Project, will be constructed throughout the planning horizon to distribute reclaimed water to meet reuse irrigation demands in the East Service Area, estimated to be as much as 9 mgd AADF by 2025 (CIS 1483, CUP #3317 Condition 26). - South WRF Phase VI-A Expansion, planned to be completed by 2027, will increase peak hour reclaimed water pumping capacity (South Service Area, CIS 1555).